 The proper way is to reduce the fear, and behavior science tells us how to do that.
 In so doing we create safety for the humans and yes, the possibility of a joyful life for the dog.

 Dealing with Fear

-The respected trainer Jean Donaldson says that the first question we should ask ourselves when beginning to work with a dog is, “Is the dog upset?”
+The respected trainer Jean Donaldson says the first question we should ask ourselves when beginning to work with a dog is, “Is the dog upset?”

 If the dog is upset, we work on that first.
 For most of us, this means finding and hiring a qualified, positive-reinforcement based dog behavior specialist.
 Then “working on it” may include leaving off typical training for a few days or weeks.
 It can mean limiting ourselves to only indirect and non-demanding interactions if the dog is brand new to her situation and scared.
 It can include activities designed to help the dog feel secure in a new environment.
 It can include desensitization and counterconditioning: techniques designed to ameliorate fears.
-It can include gentle, easy training games when the dog is ready.
+It can include gentle, easy training games, and even play, when the dog is ready.
 It can include psychotropic drugs for dogs who can’t get out of a state of heightened anxiety without that help.

 Taking these steps doesn’t mean we are coddling the dog.
 Such a plan is both practical and empathetic.
 A wise use of desensitization, counterconditioning, and positive reinforcement training can help an animal become happy and comfortable in the world.
 It’s a win/win because it’s also safer for the human.